-Contact: Dorinda Dutcher, Casilla 837, Cochabamba, Bolivia S. America, firstname.lastname@example.org
+Contact: Dorinda Dutcher, Bozeman, MT, firstname.lastname@example.org

 PAZA began in 2007 as a secondary Peace Corps project.
 The initial request for technical assistance from rural Quechua weavers to revive natural dye techniques and help market their weavings became the PAZA objectives.

 What is PAZA today?
 It is you and I who know that due to the imbalances in the world, peace will be forever elusive.
 It is also the weavers who are too busy struggling to survive to have a bigger world view than their family and community.
 There is no organization, foundation, institution, or charitable deduction.
-I donate my time working at a grass roots level and link to you who can provide financial support, help in locating sales venues for the weavings, volunteering, and in technical assistance.
+I donate my time working at a grass roots level and link to you who can provide financial support, help in locating sales venues for the weavings, and in technical assistance.
 PAZA is a work of the heart that allows you, me, and the weavers to each do our bit in tackling what seems like insurmountable obstacles in bringing balance into the world.

 My name is Dorinda Dutcher, and I am the author of the blog postings.
 I was born in Kansas and the travel bug bit me at an early age.
 A career in tourism spanning almost 30 years began with seasonal work in Katmai National Park, Alaska.
 Over half of my career was as a seasonal employee leaving a large chunk of the year free to travel.
 During my travels I developed a passion for indigenous textiles.
 To have this opportunity to work with the remarkable Quechua weavers is an honor and one step beyond my wildest imaginings.
-All has been made possible thanks to strong support from my family.